fujaba/UniShopTutorial/src/main/scenarios/kassel/shop/UniShopScenario.md

 and with page Login-Page.
 Login answers with Login-Page.

-We call supply on Stock-app.
+We call supply on Store-app.
-Supply creates a page with id Book-supply-page and with description "button Login | Supply | button Store" and with app Stock-app.
+Supply creates a page with id Book-supply-page and with description "button Login | Supply | button Store" and with app Store-app.
 Supply creates a content with id Lot-id-in and with description "input lot id?" and with page Book-supply-page.
 Supply creates a content with id Product-id-in and with description "input product id?"